Our Team at Great Falls Movement Center

 While not in clinic he enjoys traveling, cooking, being a foodie, and all things outdoors.
 He is an amateur cell phone sunset photographer.
 He currently lives with his wife, Sandy, and their dog, Java.

-Natalie
+Natalie Sjoberg

 Jessica Sullivan

-Graeme Buenaflor, Personal Trainer
+Graeme Buenaflor, NASM Personal Trainer

 Graeme Buenaflor has over 20 years of expertise in the fitness industry.
 He ardently believes that how we move, directly correlates with our overall health and ability to achieve fitness goals.
 Limited joint mobility or stability, poor muscle coordination, and muscle imbalances, all decrease the quality of our movement.
 The movement within every exercise, even using fixed machines, is highly variable based on individual coordination, stability, and muscle strengths and weakness.